FrogBomb/NoteApp/README.txt

     If you are running tests, the tests currently assume the database is empty before starting.
 Please restart the server and use an empty database before running tests.
+    Currently, there is are no tests for database integrety.

     Please check the config.json file to assure that if you are using an external database, the current database location is